academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 progressed without difficulty, the fights being conducted at such a range that even at full extention, no harm could be done.
 Considerable control had been exhibited by all combatants during the early fights.
-<BR><BR>

 Both combatants in the duel that has provided the information upon which this treatise concerning leg wounds and their effects is based were equipped with pointed but unedged or lightly edged rapiers of 36 inch or greater length.
 The rapier used by Duellist #1 had an elaborately grooved cup hilt